microsoft/presidio/CONTRIBUTING.md

 ## Getting started with the code

-To get started, refer to the documentation for [setting up a development environment](docs/development.md) and go over the [development guidelines](docs/development.md#development-guidelines).
+To get started, refer to the documentation on [setting up a development environment](docs/development.md).

 ### How can I contribute?